Marc Scibilia: Early life

-By the time Scibilia was six he started drum lessons and writing his own songs.
-In high school he began classical piano training with Steve Parisi, and eventually picked up guitar.
+Scibilia is of Italian and Lebanese ancestry.
+By the time he was six, he started drum lessons and writing his own songs.
+In high school, he began classical piano training with Steve Parisi, and eventually picked up guitar.
 He grew up in a musical family.
-His father and grandfather were professional musicians while pursuing other vocations to support their families.
-Specifically, his grandfather Tony had his own orchestra and played bass alongside famed guitarist Tommy Tedesco.
-Scibilia's brother Matt plays drums in his touring band and has played for Brendan Benson, Cory Chisel, Colorfeels and more.
+His father and grandfather were professional musicians while pursuing other careers to support their families.
+Specifically, his grandfather Antony had his own orchestra and played bass alongside famed guitarist Tommy Tedesco.
+Scibilia's brother, Matt, plays drums in his touring band and has played for Brendan Benson, Cory Chisel, Colorfeels and more.